What it's like to volunteer at our activity centres

 ‘They are adaptive to my needs; I get tired, use a wheelchair or mobility scooter mainly outside and have a canine partner,’ says Lesley.
 ‘Everyone should go for it!
 It is so rewarding and once been you will want to keep going.’

-Jennifer Jackson is a volunteer at Waddow Hall in Lancashire and an occasional helper at a Rainbow unit.
+Jennifer Jackson is a volunteer at Waddow Hall in Lancashire and at a Rainbow unit.

 ‘Highlights are big events such as Wellies and Wristbands and small things like helping a Brownie in the shop to sort out how much she can spend,’ says Jennifer.
 ‘It is great fun; you will be well supported by staff and other volunteers; you will make lots of friends and you will have a great feeling of satisfaction that you are supporting members to develop themselves.’